-CCH=chronic cluster headache; IV=intravenous; PBO=placebo; SC=subcutaneous; V=visit.
+ECH=episodic chronic headache; IV=intravenous; PBO=placebo; SC=subcutaneous; V=visit.

-Note: Patients randomized to the 900-mg iv loading dose group will receive 900 mg of fremanezumab administered via an approximately 1-hour iv infusion followed by 3 placebo sc injections at visit 2 (week 0) and fremanezumab at 225 mg administered as single sc injections at visits 3 and 4 (weeks 4 and 8, respectively).
-Patients randomized to the 675-mg sc loading dose group will receive placebo administered via an approximately 1-hour iv infusion and fremanezumab at 675 mg administered as 3 sc injections (225 mg/1.5 mL) at visit 2 (week 0) and fremanezumab at 225 mg administered as single sc injections at visits 3 and 4 (weeks 4 and 8, respectively).
-Patients randomized to the placebo group will receive placebo as an approximately 1-hour iv infusion followed by placebo administered as 3 placebo sc injections at visit 2 (week 0) and placebo as single sc injections at visits 3 and 4 (weeks 4 and 8, respectively).
+Note: Patients randomized to the 900-mg iv loading dose group will receive 900 mg of fremanezumab administered via an approximately 1-hour iv infusion followed by placebo as 3 sc injections at visit 2 (week 0) and fremanezumab at 225 mg administered as single sc injections (225 mg/1.5 mL) at visits 3 and 4 (weeks 4 and 8, respectively).
+Patients randomized to the fremanezumab 675-mg sc quarterly group will receive placebo administered via an approximately 1-hour iv infusion followed by fremanezumab at 675 mg administered as 3 sc injections (225 mg/1.5 mL) at visit 2 (week 0) and placebo administered as single sc injections at visits 3 and 4 (weeks 4 and 8, respectively).
+Patients in the placebo group will receive placebo administered via an approximately 1-hour iv infusion followed by placebo administered as 3 sc injections at visit 2 (week 0) and placebo administered as single sc injections at visits 3 and 4 (weeks 4 and 8, respectively).

-Wearable Sensor Substudy: A subset of patients in selected investigational sites will be offered the opportunity to participate in a substudy to understand the utility of physiological biomarker measures captured through wearable digital sensor devices as tools to monitor response to treatment and disease symptoms (eg, activity/sleep disruption).
-Refer to Section 8.6 for additional details.
+Wearable Sensor Substudy: A subset of patients in selected investigational sites will be offered the opportunity to participate in a substudy additional details.

+Refer to Section 8.6 for